Modern Slavery Act Transparency Statement 2019

-Macquarie Group (“Macquarie”) is a diversified financial group that provides clients with asset management and finance, banking, advisory and risk and capital solutions across debt, equity and commodities.
-As at 31 March 2018, Macquarie employed over 14,400 employees in 25 countries.
+Macquarie Group (“Macquarie”) is a diversified financial group headquartered in Sydney that provides asset management, leasing and asset financing, retail banking and wealth management, market access, commodity trading, investment banking and principal investment.
+As at 31 March 2019, Macquarie employed over 15,700 employees in 30 markets.
 For internal reporting and risk management purposes, Macquarie is divided into five Operating Groups and four Support Groups.
-Macquarie Group Limited is an Australian-listed company headquartered in Sydney.

-This statement outlines the actions undertaken by Macquarie Group and the Macquarie Group entities that are within the scope of Section 54 of the UK Modern Slavery Act of 2015 (“the Act”) in relation to activities undertaken to identify and mitigate the risk of modern slavery and human trafficking occurring in its supply chains or business for the year ending 31 March 2018.
-This is the third report under the Act.
+This statement outlines the actions undertaken by Macquarie Group and the Macquarie Group entities that are within the scope of Section 54 of the UK Modern Slavery Act of 2015 (“the Act”) in relation to activities undertaken to identify and mitigate the risk of modern slavery and human trafficking occurring in their supply chains or business for the year ending 31 March 2019.
+This is the fourth report under the Act.

 Macquarie aims to identify and mitigate the risk of modern slavery and human trafficking occurring within its supply chain or business operations.
 Macquarie has an established set of policies and procedures that govern the way it operates.
 These are relevant to how Macquarie manages potential human rights related issues with regard to its employees, supply chain and business operations and include: